-Tonight's cocktail was an attempt to make what I call the Last Word, which is basically a Last Word cocktail with an egg white thrown in.
+Tonight's cocktail was an attempt to make what I call the Word Up, which is basically a Last Word cocktail with an egg white thrown in.
 I'd successfully made this one when I was living in Hamburg and really enjoyed the texture and richness the egg white brought to this lovely drink.
 Tonight, however, it didn't work.
 I failed to get decent emulsification of the egg white and thing just felt flat and listless.

 I can think of a few reasons why it might not have worked:

 - I could have failed to shake this one enough.